 How does Shopify work?

-Shopify advertises its platform as a cloud-based system with scalability, dependability, security, and high performance for multiple users.
-A 14-day free trial is an initial step for a new merchant who wishes to sign up for the platform.
 They merely need to supply contact information and answer a few questions about the company to do so.
 Inserting card data has not yet been requested.
 During this time, the plan is to test all accessible elements, such as marketing campaigns, store designs, and applications, to determine what is required for the endeavor.

 After 14 days, the user can select the best plan for their needs, create a final layout for their store, and include all of their products.
 They will also be able to choose which extensions and applications will be included in their package (there are more than 1,500 options).
-It applies to the ordinary user, who can choose from three subscription options.
-Because the case is distinct, the Shopify Plus merchant modifies their entire e-commerce procedure through the platform's service.

-Shopify's Advantages and disadvantages
+Shopify's Advantages and Disadvantages

 User-friendly